PatrykKotulak/Portfolio/README.md

 ### Projects

--[Bank Marketing](https://github.com/PatrykKotulak/Portfolio/tree/main/Bank_Marketing) -Analysis of data form bank in Portugal
+-[Bank Marketing](https://github.com/PatrykKotulak/Portfolio/tree/main/Bank_Marketing) -Analysis of data that are related with direct marketing campaigns of a Portuguese banking institution

 ### Languages